HOW TO DECLUTTER FAST: 20 WAYS TO GET RID OF STUFF QUICKLY

 One of the most common reasons that we find decluttering difficult is lack of time.
 When we look around our homes, surrounded by clutter that’s taken a while to build up, it can seem daunting or unrealistic to feel we can clear that clutter fast.
 However, with a few tips and strategies in mind, it is possible to get rid of stuff quickly.
 In this article I’m sharing some ideas on how to declutter fast so that you can declutter and feel the benefits of a clutter-free home even if you don’t have much time.

 WHY DO YOU WANT TO DECLUTTER FAST?

 Firstly, let’s explore why you want to declutter fast because this can impact on how you’re going to go about it.
-Let me give you some examples:
+Let me give you some examples of common decluttering goals:

 1. You want to declutter fast because you have visitors coming over

 Presumably you know when they’re arriving so you have a definite deadline in mind to declutter your home and make it presentable!
 You’ll probably have an idea of which rooms your guests are likely to see so you can focus on those, and which rooms they won’t be stepping into so perhaps you could leave those for another day.